rockitconsulting/test.rockitizer/docs/USAGE.md

 For the fast and easy start with the `test.project` use the provided [example](../examples/README.md)

-## <a name="configuration"></a> Connector configuration
+# <a name="configuration"></a> Test project configuration
-The following configuration is available for your test project:
+The following configuration files are available for your test project:
 1. `config.mq.properties` - MQ Configuration
 2. `config.properties` - all other connectors
-3. `xyz.properties` - optional maven profile to support multiple environments
+3. `env_xyz.properties` - optional maven profile to support multiple environments
+4. `pom.xml` - maven project file maintains the profiles like `env_xyz.properties`

-According to placeholders pattern the `config.properties` are allowed to store the placeholders `${propertyName}` which will be replaces with the value of the same key in `xyz.properties`.
+According to placeholders pattern the `config.properties` are allowed to store the placeholders `${propertyName}` which will be replaces with the value of the same key in `env_xyz.properties`.

 Basically it allows to make all connector settings in main files environment independent, providing the exact values using maven profiles.